Cross-Fitting-Free Debiased Machine Learning with Multiway Dependence: Introduction

-At the same time, many empirical applications in economics and finance involve multiway clustered dependence; see, for example, \cite{petersen2008estimating,cameron2015practitioner}.
-In such settings, observations may be correlated along multiple dimensions, such as firm and time or region and industry.
-Extensions of DML to multiway clustered environments are developed in \cite{chiang2022multiway}.
-From a semiparametric perspective, however, extensive sample splitting is not without cost.
-Cross-fitting effectively reduces the sample size available to each first-stage problem, which is particularly consequential when these stages involve high-dimensional or nonparametric estimation and are therefore variance-sensitive.
-The resulting loss in nuisance estimation precision may translate, in finite samples, into non-negligible precision losses for the parameter of interest.
-These concerns are amplified under multiway clustering, where the effective sample size is driven by the number of independent cluster units rather than the raw number of observations.
-Dividing the data into folds may then leave each subsample with only a limited number of independent clusters, making cross-fitting especially costly, let alone the increasing computational burdens.
-Furthermore, in two-step semiparametric estimation problems such as DML, overfitting bias arising from the first stage nuisance parameter estimation need not be intrinsically harmful in inference for the main parameter of interest, unlike in classical one-step settings, which suggests that the conventional motivation for cross-fitting may be less central than is sometimes presumed.
+These concerns are further amplified under multiway clustering, where the effective sample size is determined by the number of independent cluster units rather than the total number of observations.
+Partitioning the data into folds may therefore leave each subsample with only a limited number of independent clusters, making cross-fitting particularly costly, in addition to increasing computational burden.
+Moreover, in two-step procedures such as double machine learning, overfitting bias arising from first-stage nuisance estimation need not be intrinsically detrimental for inference on the target parameter, in contrast to classical one-step settings.
+This suggests that the conventional rationale for cross-fitting may be less central than is sometimes presumed.
+Indeed, even under i.i.d. settings, the literature provides little general theoretical support for the advantages of cross-fitting, apart from a few special cases considered, for example, by \citet{newey2018cross}.